luxfi/cli/README.md

 ## Notable Features

-- Creation of Subnet-EVM, and custom virtual machine subnet configurations
+- Creation of Lux EVM, and custom virtual machine subnet configurations
 - Precompile integration and configuration
 - Local deployment of subnets for development and rapid prototyping
 - Fuji Testnet and Lux Mainnet deployment of subnets